Back to Blog

 • Alimony and social security

-• Assets such as cash and savings
+• Liquid cash and savings

 • Vehicles

-• Retirement accounts
+• Retirement accounts and investment portfolios

 The EFC then considers reasonable expenses such as groceries, rent, and transportation.
-These expenses should reflect prices in the school’s community and adjust for different family sizes.
-The National Association of Independent Schools offers a few sample calculations showing different situations.
+These expenses reflect prices in the school’s community and adjust for different family sizes, as a family of three students will require more assets to pay for private K-12 schooling than one of a single child.

 Additional Funds or Special Circumstances